jjdejong/phpip/readme.md

 ## 2025-08-04 Countries

-Implemented tranlations for country names.
+Implemented translations for country names.

 Added a UI for managing countries, allowing the edition of renewal parameters (be careful!) and setting preselections for national phases.